 - Scheduling adherence.
 When a seat is empty, there’s no agent to answer a call.
 Agent adherence to their employment schedule is critical in staffing to meet demand.

 - Occupancy rate.
-Occupancy rate is not the measure of how many Asians are on staff, but how many agents are busy at a given time, call completion rate, and after call work.
+Occupancy rate is not the measure of how many agents are on staff, but how many agents are busy at a given time, call completion rate, and after call work.

 - After-call work.
 After-call work and take a great deal of an agent’s time, depending on how well their software integrates with the productivity apps that they for CRM and productivity.
 Reducing after call work with an intuitive interface puts the agent back on the line quickly without sacrificing the quality of information in a customer file.